 Digitization and Unicode

-The Sunuwar Welfare Society, which was established in 1988, has long envisioned having the language move from an oral language to one whose written version can be sent and received on various digital platforms.
+The Sunuwar Welfare Society, which was established in 1988, has long envisioned having the language move from a primarily oral language to one whose written version can be sent and received on various digital platforms.
 Digitization will help to preserve the language and its script, and strengthen the distinct Sunuwar identity.

-the Translation Commons project
+The Translation Commons project

 A key first step

 A key first step towards digitization was to get the Sunuwar script included in the Unicode Standard, a universal encoding system that allows text to be transmitted across digital devices.
 Fortunately, a Unicode proposal had earlier been written in 2011 by language advocate Anshuman Pandey.
 The proposal was reviewed in 2020 by a core team of linguists, educators, activists, journalists, and language practitioners who are members of the Sunuwar Welfare Society.